Miyuki Ishikawa: Early life

 Miyuki Ishikawa (née Omaru or Komaru (小丸)) was born in the village of Honjō in Miyazaki Prefecture.
 In 1914 she moved to Tokyo, where she graduated from the Tokyo Imperial University as a midwife on 30 September 1919.
 That same year she married Takeshi Ishikawa, three years her senior, originally from Ibaraki Prefecture.
 Takeshi, a former Kenpeitai sergeant and police officer, helped his wife's midwifery work without a regular job.
 Because Miyuki had had a hysterectomy, the marriage produced no biological children.
 Even so, the couple raised a boy from Takeshi's previous marriage and adopted three other children (two boys and one girl).

 Miyuki was an experienced midwife, and managed a maternity home named Kotobuki San'in (寿産院 / 壽產院), holding some important positions of multiple midwives associations.
-In April 1947 she unsuccessfully ran in the election of Shinjuku Ward's assembly members.
+In April 1947, she ran in the election of Shinjuku Ward's assembly members unsuccessfully.

 Infanticide

 In the late 1940s, during the immediate postwar period, many babies were kept at Kotobuki San'in.
 Most of them were born out of wedlock, and their real mothers were too impoverished to properly raise their children.
 Due to a decrease in foster parents, Ishikawa chose to neglect numerous infants, many of whom died as a direct result.
 Almost all of the other midwives employed by Ishikawa were disgusted by this practice and resigned from their positions.

 At the same time Ishikawa also attempted to garner payment for these murders.
-She and Takeshi solicited large sums of money from the parents, claiming that it would be less than the actual expense of raising their unwanted children.
+She and Takeshi solicited large sums of money from the parents, claiming that it would be less than the expense of raising their unwanted children.
 Shirō Nakayama, a doctor, was also complicit in this scheme and aided the couple by falsifying death certificates.
 The number of infants listed at Kotobuki San'in and burial permits issued to the maternity home each year are charted below;